-Through the yearly review of investments in debt instruments, the Fund shall draw a yearly transition matrix to compute account-based PD over the one-year horizon for the past 5 years.
+Through the yearly review of investments in debt instruments, the Fund shall draw a yearly transition matrix to compute accountbased PD over the one-year horizon for the past 5 years.
 The Fund Manager reviews credit concentration of the investment portfolio based on counterparties.
 The credit quality of the financial assets is assessed using the average rate using external credit ratings of rating agencies.

-- 14.1 Financial risk factors (continued) - (b) Credit risk (continued)
+(b) Credit risk (continued)